App version: 0.1.0

 Lawn Mower Financing Requirements

-All types of lawn mower financing will come with qualification requirements.
+All types of lawn mower financing will come with personal loan qualifications.
 Lenders and creditors typically want to see a certain minimum credit score and monthly income.
-They will likely also consider your debt-to-income ratio (DTI).
+They will likely also consider your DTI.
 This is represented as a percentage and shows how much of your gross monthly income currently goes toward monthly debt.
 Lenders typically like to see a DTI of less than 36%.
 If you’re applying for a secured personal loan, you may also need to show proof of collateral (an asset) that you can use to secure the loan.

 5 Lawn Mower Financing Options